 Blog

-The Ultimate Guide: What is a Job Requisition?
+What is a Job Requisition?
+Everything You Need to Know

-Whether you need to replace an ex-employee, grow your team to meet business demands, or find top talent with a specific skillset, we’ve got you covered.
-But if you’re going to find that perfect employee, you first need to create a job requisition.
-(This is sometimes shortened to job req).
+Whether you’re looking to backfill a vacant position, grow your team to meet business demands, or just find top talent with a specific skillset, we’ve got you covered!
+But the first step is to create a job requisition (job req).

 What is a job requisition, exactly?
 In this post, we’ll review everything you need to know about job reqs, including: